webdreamer25/Zense/README.md

     }
   },

-  // Exists on the original behavior object and can be used to invoke all of your behavior's magic! start() {
+  // Can overwite to invoke more methods but by default handlers() method is invoked. start() {
-    this.setHandlers();
+    this.handlers();
   }
 });
 ```